-THE ORIGINS OF Karl Ludvigsen's interest in Porsche are not hard to identify: American enthusiasts were always intrigued by European auto engineering-particularly that coming from Germany-and by sports cars, which seemed to be a British specialty.
-Having read about Porsche in 1948, it would be three years before he saw an example in person, at Watkins Glen.
+The origins of Karl Ludvigsen's interest in Porsche are not hard to identify: American enthusiasts were always intrigued by European auto engineering, particularly that coming from Germany, and by sports cars which seemed to be a British speciality.
+Having read about Porsche in 1948, it would be three years later at Watkins Glen before he saw an example in the flesh:

-"It was a mouse gray coupé and, humble as it looked among the arrogant Allards and Jaguars, it was quite obviously a quite beautifully made thoroughbred," he observed.
-He even managed to get his 18-year-old hands on one to record a road test for the MIT undergraduate magazine.
+'It was a mouse grey coupé and, humble as it looked among the arrogant Allards and Jaguars, it was so obviously a quite beautifully made thoroughbred,' he observed.
+He even managed to get his eighteen-year-old hands on one to record a road test for the MIT undergraduate magazine:

-"It is only necessary to wish the car in a certain direction," he wrote, "to have it respond quickly and accurately....
-Dr. Porsche's creation comes very close to being the ideal sports car for the American continent."
-Clearly the language of the writer-apprentice at work here, the effort that Ludvigsen would put into crafting his characteristically stylish prose would make him not only one of the most authoritative, but also one of the most readable, of automotive historians.
+'It is only necessary to wish the car in a certain direction,' he wrote, 'to have it respond quickly and accurately...Dr Porsche's creation comes very close to being the ideal sports car for the American continent.'
+Clearly the language of the writerapprentice at work here, the effort which Karl Ludvigsen would put into crafting his characteristically stylish prose would make him not only one of the most authoritative, but also one of the most readable of auto historians.

-In 1956, he traded his TR2 for a five-year-old 1300 Porsche coupe that eventually let him down when, in deepest winter, the casing of its (non-synchromesh) gearbox split.
-But by then, Ludvigsen was bitten, and Porsches and Porsche newsreporting the racing exploits of the 550 Spyders-were informing his writing.
-By 1958 he had established a working relationship with Zuffenhausen's racing manager and PR man, Huschke von Hanstein, and been introduced to Ferry Porsche, a man whose modesty, thought Ludvigsen, made him a fitting heir to das Haus.
-During Ludvigsen's military service in Germany, he used his contacts with Leopold Schmid to visit Zuffenhausen and test various cars for Sports Cars Illustrated.
+In 1956 he traded his Triumph TR2 for a five-year-old 1300 Porsche coupé which eventually let him down when in deepest winter the casing of its (non-synchromesh) gearbox split, but by now Karl was smitten and Porsches and Porsche news -

+reporting the racing exploits of the 550 Spyders - were informing his writing.
+By 1958 he had established a working relationship with Zuffenhausen's racing manager and PR man Huschke von Hanstein and been introduced to Ferry Porsche, a man whose modesty, thought Ludvigsen, made him a fitting heir to das Haus.
+During his military service in Germany, he used his contacts with Leopold Schmid to visit Zuffenhausen and tested various cars which he reported on in Sports Car Illustrated.

-The opportunity to write what would become Excellence Was Expected came about in the early 1970s.
-By then, Ludvigsen had resumed his contact with Porsche following his six-year interregnum at General Motors.
-A former GM colleague and journalist had begun a book on Porsche, a task Ludvigsen says he envied, and when this fellow died unexpectedly, the publisher asked Ludvigsen to continue the work.
+The opportunity to write what would become Excellence was Expected came about in the early 1970s.
+By then Ludvigsen had resumed his contact with Porsche following his six-year interregnum at General Motors.
+A former GM colleague and journalist had begun a book on Porsche, a task Ludvigsen says he envied, and when this fellow died unexpectedly, the publisher asked Ludvigsen to continue the work: 'I was thrilled to take on this tribute to my fallen friend.'

-"I was thrilled to take on this tribute to my fallen friend," he said.
-The experience brought out the nature of the man: he read the uncompleted manuscript and was dismayed to find words like probably, possibly, and perhaps recurring far too often for his taste.
-With many of the actors still alive and working at

-Porsche, some of whom he knew, he determined he would start again and tell the story in his way.
+The experience brought out the nature of the man: he read the uncompleted manuscript and was dismayed to find words like 'probably', 'possibly' and 'perhaps' recurring far too often for his taste.
+With many of the actors still alive and working at Porsche, some of whom he knew, he determined he would start again and tell the story in his way.
 By late 1973, he had already made significant inroads.

-But then a setback occurred that almost shipwrecked the venture.
-The publisher fired Ludvigsen's editor, Dean Batchelor, a man in whom Ludvigsen had implicit faith for what was a major publishing venture.
-He had already worked with Batchelor to produce his prize-winning book on Mercedes-Benz racing cars, so with a heavy heart, he resigned from his undertaking with the publisher and returned the advance.
+But then a setback occurred which almost shipwrecked the venture.
+The publisher fired Ludvigsen's editor Dean Batchelor, a man in whom Ludvigsen had implicit faith for what was a major publishing venture.
+He had already worked with Batchelor to produce his prize-winning Mercedes Sports and Racing Cars

+Above: Home sweet home, and the epicentre of the extensive research - the Ludvigsen abode near Bury St Edmunds, Suffolk so, with a heavy heart, he resigned from his undertaking with the publisher and returned the advance.
 Then he had a stroke of luck: another publisher, a fellow scribbler from their Automobile Quarterly days, offered to produce the work.